rgsoda/pypy-llist/docs/index.rst

       This method has O(n) complexity.

+   .. method:: nodeat(index)

+      Return node (of type :class:`sllistnode`) at *index*.
+      Negative indices are allowed (to count nodes from the right).

+      Raises :exc:`TypeError` if index is not an integer.

+      Raises :exc:`IndexError` if index is out of range.

+      This method has O(n) complexity.

    .. method:: pop()

       Remove and return an element's value from the right side of the list.